 - If working on allergies or eczema, it could be your frequency of symptoms for each one.

-Tip: Set multiple checkpoints in increments of 8 weeks.
+Tip: Set multiple checkpoints in increments of 8 weeks on your calendar or phone (otherwise, you’ll forget!).
 This is long enough for a new habit to actually sink in, not to mention stick.
 Compare each checkpoint to the last and try to beat it.

 4. Keep Learning